 With temperatures so warm sport and football in the region can be hard particularly during the summer months.
-Of course this has not stopped Qatar gaining the title of hosts for the 2022 FIFA World Cup but running around in temperatures that seldom decline below the very warm is not ideal for optimal sports performance.
+Of course, this has not stopped Qatar gaining the title of hosts for the 2022 FIFA World Cup but running around in temperatures that seldom decline below the very warm is not ideal for optimal sports performance.

 The Arabian Gulf League is the top professional football league in the UAE and 14 clubs compete in the league that operates on a system of promotion and relegation with the UAE First Division.
-The League was first founded in 1973 as the UAE Football League and gradually professionalism, royal patronage, investment and sponsorship has increased.
+The League was first founded in 1973 as the UAE Football League and gradually professionalism, royal patronage, investment and sponsorship have increased.

-Al-Jazira were formed in 1974 as a merger between two clubs Khalidiyah and Al Bateen with the new joint club able to accommodate the large growing number of young people eager to practice sport.
+Al-Jazira were formed in 1974 as a merger between two clubs Khalidiyah and Al Bateen with the new joint club able to accommodate the large growing number of young people eager to practice the sport.

-Mansour bin Zayed bin Sultan bin Zayed bin Khalifa Al Nahyan, commonly known as Sheikh Mansour is currently the chairman of the Al Jazira sports company and was a leading figure in the Emirate of Abu Dhabi’s bid to host the FIFA World Cup tournament.
-This sports company owns the Al Jazira club.
+Mansour bin Zayed bin Sultan bin Zayed bin Khalifa Al Nahyan, commonly known as Sheikh Mansour is currently the chairman of the Al Jazeera sports company and was a leading figure in the Emirate of Abu Dhabi’s bid to host the FIFA World Cup tournament.
+This sports company owns the Al Jazira Club.
 It’s worth noting that Sheikh Mansour also owns the City Football Group, which consists of Manchester City F.C, Melbourne City F.C and New York City F.C.

-The current Al Jazira squad is a multi national one but only a small proportion of the playing squad comes from overseas.
+The current Al Jazira squad is a multinational one but only a small proportion of the playing squad comes from overseas.
 However, those that do arrive in Abu Dhabi tend to be well known and well paid.
 The current Al Jazira squad includes Mirko Vucinic formally of AS Roma and Juventus, Jefferson Farfan formally of Schalke 04 and the Brazilian Thiago Neves.
 The current coach is well travelled Dutchman Henk ten Cate while those previously in charge include Eric Gerets, Walter Zenga, Franky Vercauteren and Rinus Israel.

 Mohammed Bin Zayed Stadium

-The Al-Jazira Mohammed bin Zayed Stadium (Known in Arabic as ستاد محمد بن زايد) is currently used for the matches of Al Jazira.
+The Al-Jazira Mohammed Bin Zayed Stadium (Known in Arabic as ستاد محمد بن زايد) is currently used for the matches of Al Jazira.

 With over 40,000 seats it is an ultra-modern air-conditioned sporting arena with a distinctive iconic architectural design that is unique for the UAE region.
-It has hosted league matches, international football games of the UAE as well as the FIFA World Club Cup in partnership with the cross city Sheikh Zayed Sports City Stadium.
+It has hosted league matches, international football games of the UAE as well as the FIFA World Club Cup in partnership with the cross-city Sheikh Zayed Sports City Stadium.